RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 }
 ```

-You can optionally provide the ability to create a hierarchy of groups by providing the `parentGroupField`.
+You can optionally provide the ability to create a hierarchy of groups by providing `hierarchyConfig`.

 ```typescript
 import { OktaOrgEntityProvider } from '@roadiehq/catalog-backend-module-okta';